Interstate 84 in New York: 1960s–70s: Construction

 Construction began in 1960 after the new governor, Nelson Rockefeller, promised to expedite it during his campaign by building a single span, within the limits of what the state could afford without federal aid.
 The new plans called at first for a freeway connection for I-87 from Beacon to the Bronx and a concurrency across the river.
 After that project was cancelled after heavy local opposition.
 I-87 was routed to join I-84 at Brewster (where it would have followed the route of the current I-684).

 The first segment, the 16 mi between the Thruway mainline in the Town of Newburgh and US 9 in Fishkill, was opened November 2, 1963.
 The Newburgh-Beacon Bridge crossed nearly 2 mi of Newburgh Bay and led to the last run of the original Newburgh-Beacon Ferry the day after it opened.

-The following year the eastern terminus of the new Interstate was extended to the Taconic State Parkway.
-The rest of the route would be slowed by both the hilly terrain and local resistance over what was felt to be inadequate eminent domain payments to affected landowners.
-In 1970 the road was complete to NY 311, with the former route of I-87 re-designated as I-684, and no concurrency along the Interstate save the 7 mi shared with NY 52.
-A year later, all the mileage east of the river was open.
-The last segment finished was the one between NY 208 and the Thruway.
+On December 11, 1963, the eastbound lanes of the section between US 9 in Fishkill and the Taconic State Parkway were opened as a two-lane highway, with the westbound lanes opened in the summer of the following year.
+On October 1, 1968, the section between NY 17M in New Hampton and NY 17 in Middletown was opened.
+On April 2, 1969, the section from the Taconic Parkway to NY 311 was opened.
+On August 27, 1970, the bridge over the Delaware River between Matamoras and Port Jervis was opened.
+On October 20, 1970, the section between Mountain Road in Greenville and NY 17M in New Hampton was opened.
+On May 12, 1971, the section between NY 311 and the interchange with I-684 in Brewster was opened, rendering all sections of the highway east of the Hudson River as open.
+The last segment to open was the one between NY 208 and the Thruway, on July 1, 1971.